 Cwm Farm Rogerstone

-270 years of farming
+270 years of farming history

 Cwm Farm, or ‘The Cwm’ as it was always called in our family, is a 41-acre farm in Rogerstone, Monmouthshire.
 Our grandmother, Catherine Alice Mary Phillips, was born there in 1907 and it has been in the Phillips family for more than 120 years.
 The farm is situated off Cwm Lane in Rogerstone, a beautiful location with the Ynys-y-Fro Reservoir behind it.
 When the Phillips family moved to the farm, Rogerstone was a working-class hamlet that included the village of Tydu and had a population of 2,389.

-We know that ‘The Cwm’ had been a farm for a very long time, a plan of the farm (then known as Coomb Farm) along with a copy of a mortgage deed still exists from 20th August 1730.
-An agricultural property, the farm included a four-bedroom farmhouse, barn, various outbuildings and 41 acres of land.
-In the 1880 and early 1890s the farm was tenanted by John Hunter and his mother Hannah, from Melksham in Wiltshire and in 1894 by Robert Sansom from Dorset who won a prize at the Bedwellty Agricultural Society awards.
-This was followed by prizes for his Swedes and Mangolds at a local show in 1895.
+Cwm Farm has a long history as an agricultural property.
+A plan of the farm – then known as Coomb Farm – along with a copy of a mortgage deed, dates back to 20th August 1730.
+The farm comprised a four-bedroom farmhouse, a barn, various outbuildings, and 41 acres of land.
+In the 1880s and early 1890s, John Hunter and his mother, Hannah, originally from Melksham in Wiltshire, tenanted the farm.
+By 1894, Robert Sansom from Dorset had taken over the tenancy.
+He gained recognition at the Bedwellty Agricultural Society awards and went on to win prizes for his Swedes and Mangolds at a local show in 1895.

 Our connection to Cwm Farm dates to 1900 and the marriage of Catherine Phillips from Bryngwyn Farm in Nash to John Phillips from Greenmoor Farm in St Brides.
 They leased Cwm Farm from The Tredegar Estate and settled in Rogerstone where they had two children; John Augustus (known as Gus) was born in 1903 and our grandmother Catherine in 1907.